ask the MB

 A: Jon, welcome aboard.
 "Classic with a twist" is our general aesthetic philosophy, and in the case of something like a 135 year-old horse race in a slave state, a fair amount of middle-finger-fully-extended irreverence is definitely in order.
 Go for the seersucker, but make sure it's excessively rumpled, like you weren't sure there was a race that day and had to pull it out of the back of your closet last-minute.
 Instead of the traditional white bucks, go with the white Chucks.
 And when you order a mint julep, have the bartender make it a double and hold the mint, sugar, water, and ice.

-Regarding the boaters straw hat, wear it only if you're bald or can harmonize like a motherfucker, or both.
+Regarding the boaters straw hat, wear it only if you're bald or sing a cappella, or both.

 (The 135th running of the Kentucky Derby is on Saturday, May 2, 2009.)